jazarija/gtc/README.md

 **Examples**

-Computing the clique of a graph of order 592 and density 0.166 with a lower threshold (THRESHOLD_ORDER=150, level=4)
+Computing the clique of a graph of order 592 and density 0.166 (THRESHOLD_ORDER=150, level=4)

     $ time ./gtc example592
     20